godotengine/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 .. image:: img/editor_intro_bottom_panel_animation.png

-The four workspaces
+The four main screens
 -------------------

-There are four workspace buttons centered at the editor's top: 2D, 3D, Script, and AssetLib.
+There are four main screen buttons centered at the editor's top: 2D, 3D, Script, and AssetLib.

-You'll use the **2D workspace** for all types of games.
-In addition to 2D games, the 2D workspace is where you'll build your interfaces.
+You'll use the **2D screen** for all types of games.
+In addition to 2D games, the 2D screen is where you'll build your interfaces.
 Press :kbd:`F1` (or :kbd:`Alt + 1` on macOS) to access it.

 .. image:: img/editor_intro_workspace_2d.png

-In the **3D workspace**, you can work with meshes, lights, and design levels for 3D games.
+In the **3D screen**, you can work with meshes, lights, and design levels for 3D games.
 Press :kbd:`F2` (:kbd:`Alt + 2` on macOS) to access it.

 .. image:: img/editor_intro_workspace_3d.png